Poison-Venom | Commonly Confused Words

 etymology

-• Poison can be a substance found in plants or certain foods, while venom is typically found in animals.
+• Poison can be found in plants or chemicals, while venom is a biological weapon produced by animals like snakes and spiders.

 © 2025 Lithium Lab Pte Ltd